Lab Members

 I was born and raised in Taiwan, where I earned my B.S. from National Yang Ming University and my M.S. from National Taiwan Normal University.
 I then moved to the U.S. to pursue my Ph.D. at the University of Alabama and completed postdoctoral research at the University of Maryland, College Park, before joining the University of Maryland, Baltimore County.

-Outside of work, I love hiking, kayaking, camping, gardening, exploring new cities, and taking photos.
+Outside of work, I love hiking, kayaking, camping, gardening, exploring new cities, and photography.

 Graduate Students